Flash flooding and heat in the Northeast, heat wave and wildfires in the West

 The Grizzly Creek Fire continues to burn in western Colorado and Interstate 70 is still shut down after several communities in the area had to be evacuated on Tuesday.

-The wildfire is now down to 3,200 acres and no containment with 211 personal fighting the fire.
+The wildfire is now up to 3,200 acres and no containment with 211 personal fighting the fire.

 Also, a brush fire broke out outside of Los Angeles yesterday, near Chatsworth, right next to freeway 118.